raniaby/node-mysql-audit/README.md

 ## Configuration

-You can configure the exceptions for auditing by editing the exceptions.json file.
+You can configure the exceptions which are excluded from auditing by editing the auditConfig.json file.

-Example exceptions.json
+Example auditConfig.json
 ```json
 {
   "exceptions": ["auditlog"]